 Support Black-owned businesses throughout North Texas

 Several organizations have comprehensive directories of local Black-owned businesses, including the Dallas Black Chamber, Black Biz DFW, Support Black Owned, and Black Pages.
 Elsewhere, bloggers and influencers have created lists, too.

-In addition to Barnett’s list of black-owned businesses, Dallasites 101 has a running list on their Instagram with a focus on restaurants.
+In addition to Barnett’s list of black-owned businesses, Dallasites 101 created a running list on their Instagram back in May 2020 with a focus on restaurants.
 User comments provide additional establishments worth supporting.

 Every restaurant in the region suffered a setback from forced closures due to COVID-19, but most pivoted to offer takeout and delivery almost immediately.
-Now with curfews and setbacks including destruction of property for some restaurants, takeout and delivery remain a direct way to support Black-owned operations.
+Now as the virus surges stronger than ever, takeout and delivery remain a direct way to support Black-owned operations.
 Though the CDC still places indoor dining at a higher risk level, you can use your best judgment when choosing to dine at a restaurant (or on its patio) in lieu of takeout.

 “There are many ways that we can encourage consumers to purchase goods and services from Black-owned businesses.
 This seems ridiculous to say, but give us a chance, come eat or purchase from us.
 Another ask would be for our communities to help spread the word,” said Tiffany Derry, chef/restaurateur and owner of Roots Chicken Shak and Tiffany Derry Concepts.
 “Influencers come, newspapers and magazines write about what we offer, and most importantly to our loyal customers, tell your friends.”